 If ovarian cancer comes back after treatment, this is called a recurrence.
 Ovarian cancer typically recurs when a small number of cancer cells survive the treatment process but are not detected on tests.
 After treatment, these cancer cells may grow into tumours.
 If there is still visible cancer after treatment, and it continues to grow, this is called progression.
 Options for recurrence and progression may include surgery, the same treatment or a new treatment, or sometimes radiation therapy.
 Your cancer team will discuss options with you.

 Palliative Care is the holistic care of people with advanced and progressive disease, which takes into account their whole selves i.e. their emotional, spiritual, physical and social wellbeing to help them to live with their disease and their loved ones to cope with the situation.
 This is not the same as end of life care though there can be overlap.
 Even if the cancer is not curable, there may be treatments which can help.
-You can read Diane’s perspective as a palliative care nurse specialist, receiving palliative care on our international resource site.
+You can read Diane’s perspective as a palliative care nurse specialist, receiving palliative care.
 You may also like to read “Everything Happens for a Reason – and other lies I used to love” by Kate Bowler, a young theology lecturer living with incurable stage 4 bowel cancer.